icatproject-contrib/topcat_doi_plugin/README.md

         "maxReleaseDays"" 1095
     }

-Please note the "Creative Commons" licence is a special licence in that it will enable a special Creative Commons interface, in this case the "url" and "terms" fields are node are not required.
+Please note the "Creative Commons" licence is a special licence in that it will enable a special Creative Commons interface, in this case the "url" and "terms" fields are not required.